 Happiness also comes from having some end goals that one strives toward.
 Many of us undertake the best education and attend world-ranked universities in hopes of investing in ourselves, career-wise.
 We also take classes to learn new skills that make us more resourceful and talented.
 The motive behind all this work is to find accomplishments and achievements that boost our self-worth.
 Having this sense of accomplishment enables us to feel that we are made for something bigger.

-Knowing oneself has been a favourite pastime for philosophers and thinkers.
+Knowing oneself has been a favorite pastime for philosophers and thinkers.
 While we do not always possess this liberty in our fast-paced lives to ponder over the intricacies of life and our place in it or the workings of our inner being, we certainly do mull over who we really are at times.
 There are certainly different levels at which we recognize ourselves, and for different people, the ability to tap into these levels of self-consciousness varies greatly.
-Most of us recognize a sense of constructed self that we put out into the world, contradicting with what we truly wish to be on the inside.
-Happiness comes from having the least level of contradiction in our outwardly portrayed and inwardly assumed selves.
+Most of us do recognize a sense of constructed self that we put out into the world contradicts with what we truly wish to be on the inside.
+Happiness comes from having the least level of contradiction in our outwardly portrayed selves and our inwardly assumed selves.
 So, the task for many of us is to let our inward selves shine on the outside, displaying the confidence in doing so and learning to accept ourselves.

 Arslan Ahmed | Contributing Writer